-3. The necessity of the teacher.
+The necessity of the teacher.
 In our time material progress has produced many inventions which ought to benefit the student greatly.
 Radio, television, and the motion pictures are the mechanical devices that are being used, along with books, for teaching purposes.
 The question which arises at once is: Will these man-made inventions replace the human teacher?
 According to Thomistic doctrine this will never happen.
-For the student will always be born in potentiality for knowledge, and the teacher, who possesses in act what the student possesses only in potential, will always remain of service to the student.
+For the student will always be bom in potentiality for knowledge, and the teacher, who possesses in act what the student possesses only in potential, will always remain of service to the student.
 Though times change and methods of teaching improve, human nature does not change.
-The teacher is a "dynamic factor" 13 as is the learner; two living intellects coming into contact.
-Gilson observes: "in other words, unless he is actually thinking aloud and engaging his own intellectual activity in his lecture, the teacher does not really teach.
+The teacher is a "dynamic factor", s as is the learner; two living intellects coming into contact Gilson observes: "in other words, unless he is actually thinking aloud and engaging his own intellectual activity in his lecture, the teacher does not really teach.
 Incidentally, this is one reason why it is doubtful that any mechanical device will ever replace the actual presence of the real teacher.
-Only one living intel-
+Only one living intellect, patiently preceding us on the way to truth, can effectively teach us how to think."
+14 Thus all the appliances and equipment used in learning are but the means to an end.
+These things are "but a tributary to learning, to the acquisition of wisdom.
+Our devotion to the ways of knowing should not blind us to the end-results of knowing."
+15